randy3k/Terminus/README.md

     ```
     and hit enter

-- run `Package Control: Install Package` and search for `Console`
+- then you could install it as usual - `Package Control: Install Package` and search for `Console`

-## Keybind to toggle Console Panel
+### Keybind to toggle Console Panel

 - run `Perferences: Console Key Bindings`
 - add the following